noeamiot/Bad-Apple-on-i3/README.md

 ## How does it work ?
-Each square visible on the screen (which we'll call pixels) is a XTerm instance waiting for an order to change it's background & foreground color by tailing constantly a file dedicated to this pixel.
+Each square visible on the screen is an XTerm instance waiting for an order to change it's background & foreground color by tailing constantly a file dedicated to this pixel.

-For a resolution of 40*40, a total of 1600 Xterm instances must be running and tailing 1600 files.
+For a resolution of 40x40, a total of 1600 Xterm instances must be running and tailing 1600 files.
 The C program then reads the badapple video using ffmpeg and for each pixel writes a control character to a file corresponding to the pixel.

 To turn a pixel black, we write `\e]11;rgb:00/00/00\a\e]10;rgb:00/00/00\a` and to turn it white we write `\e]11;rgb:ff/ff/ff\a\e]10;rgb:ff/ff/ff\a`.

-The `\e]11;` part is for the background and \e]10;` one for the foreground.
+The `\e]11;` part is for the background and `\e]10;` one for the foreground.

 ## Can I reproduce it ?